On the singularity of adjacency matrices for random regular digraphs: Ideas of the proof

 \subsection{Dealing with sparsity}

-In the previous section, we used \Cref{ass_dense} to guarantee that the level sets of the normal vector $u$ were small in comparison to the neighborhood $\mN_M(\set{1,2})$ (more precisely, the sets $\Ex_M(1,2)$ and $\Ex_M(2,1)$).
-Indeed, since the level sets are of size at most $\eta n =\Theta(nd^{-c})$ by \Cref{prop_struct}, and since $|\Ex_M(1,2)|\gg d$ with high probability, we see upon rearranging that in the above argument we must assume $d\ge Cn^{1/(1+c)}$ for a sufficiently large constant $C>0$.
-It turns out that the value $c=1/8$ is the limit of what can be obtained by our arguments in the proof of Proposition \ref{prop_struct} (see \cite{Cook:dense}).
+In the previous section, we used Assumption \ref{ass_dense} to guarantee that the level sets of the normal vector $u$ were small in comparison to the neighborhood $\mN_M(\set{1,2})$ (more precisely, the sets $\Ex_M(1,2)$ and $\Ex_M(2,1)$).
+Indeed, since the level sets are of size at most $\eta n =\Theta(nd^{-c_0})$ by Proposition \ref{prop_struct}, and since $|\Ex_M(1,2)|\gg d$ with high probability, we see upon rearranging that in the above argument we must assume $d\ge Cn^{1/(1+c_0)}$ for a sufficiently large constant $C>0$.
+It turns out that the value $c_0=1/8$ is the limit of what can be obtained by our arguments in the proof of Proposition \ref{prop_struct} for the case that $d=\omega(\sqrt{n})$.
 Hence, the argument of the previous section is limited to $d\ge Cn^{8/9}$.